Ada-Developers-Academy/ada-build/intro-to-python/environment-setup/README.md

 ## Video Intro

 The [Introduction to Google Colab video](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=3fefdcce-9b07-4c0f-a5d6-ac020156a9c6) will serve as an introduction to the programming environment that you will use for the subsequent lessons.
-Please view this X minute video before continuing.
+Please view this 11 minute video before continuing.

 ## Google Colab